gph03n1x/Flamel/README.md

 ## Flamel

-Flamel is a program which visualizes and compares different path-finding algorithms.
+Flamel is a program for graph visualization.

+Can be used for path-finding algorithms comparison.

+### Installation

+Import the project in Eclipse and simply execute the Flamel.java.

 ### Todos :
-- Usable graphical environment
+* Usable graphical environment
-- Make configurable options
+* Make configurable options
-- Add comments to the code
+* Add comments to the code
-- Optimize if possible
+* Optimize if possible